Timo Andres

 Biography

-Recent highlights include a sold-out solo piano recital debut for Carnegie Hall, and a piano concerto composed for Aaron Diehl with the Los Angeles Philharmonic, led by John Adams.
-Andres’s orchestrations and arrangements for Justin Peck and Jackie Sibblies Drury’s new production of Sufjan Stevens’s Illinoise received a 2024 Tony Nomination for Best Orchestration; the show is currently running at the St. James Theater on Broadway after sold-out runs at The Fisher Center at Bard, the Chicago Shakespeare Theater, and at New York City’s Park Avenue Armory.
+Recent highlights have included a solo recital debut for Carnegie Hall and the world premiere of a piano concerto for Aaron Diehl at the Los Angeles Philharmonic, led by John Adams.
+Andres’s orchestrations and arrangements for Justin Peck’s 2024 production of Sufjan Stevens’s Illinoise completed an acclaimed limited run on Broadway at the St. James Theater following sold-out runs at The Fisher Center at Bard, the Chicago Shakespeare Theater, and at New York City’s Park Avenue Armory.
+For his work on the production, Andres was nominated for 2024 Tony Award for Best Orchestrations.

-A Nonesuch Records artist, Timo Andres has multiple solo albums on the label (with more set for upcoming release in 2025).
+A Nonesuch Records artist, Andres has multiple albums on the label, including 2024’s The Blind Banister with Metropolis Ensemble.
 A Yale School of Music graduate, he is a Yamaha/Bösendorfer Artist and is on the composition faculty at the Mannes School of Music at the New School.